Investigators in the process of preparing grant applications or initiating contracts may find the following information helpful.

 The Office of Sponsored Research (OSR) is the authorized agent for negotiating industry agreements on behalf of the research institute.
 OSR acts as a liaison between industry and principal investigators to ensure such agreements are consistent with research institute policies.
 Clinical studies conducted under an industry agreement may be either industry-initiated or investigator-initiated and may be negotiated either directly with industry or with a Contract Research Organization (CRO) representing a sponsor.
 Principal investigators may be asked to countersign an agreement indicating that they have read and understood its terms, but are not authorized to independently negotiate agreements on behalf of the research institute.

 - PI notifies the Business Office of pending contract (s).

 - As negotiations near completion, OSR requests an OSR-10 form from the Business Office indicating institutional approvals for the project.

 - OSR negotiates the budget and contract terms, confirms institutional approvals and obtains the required signatures for contract execution.

 - OSR processes an activity setup request to be submitted to the Office of Research Finance for entry into Lawson.

 Facilities and Administration Costs (Indirect Costs)

-Facilities and Administration (F and A) costs, also known as indirect costs, are basic expenses associated with maintaining research infrastructure.
-F and A rates are based on Seattle Children’s Research Institute's actual operating costs and are calculated based on federal guidelines on a regular basis.
-The research institute's rates are reviewed by and negotiated with the Department of Health and Human Services
+Facilities and Administration (F and A) costs, also known as indirect costs, are expenses associated with maintaining research infrastructure.
+F and A rates are based on Seattle Children's Research Institute's operating costs and are calculated based on federal guidelines.
+The research institute's rates are reviewed by and negotiated with the Department of Health and Human Services.

 For questions you might have about F and A costs, see F and A Costs Frequently Asked Questions.